aarya-dev003/Travel-and-Tourism/README.md

         Multimedia Sharing: Share images, videos, and other media with ease.
         Real-time Chat: Engage in real-time conversations with your friends or strangers.

-Thank you for **Bharat Yatri Sathi**, a project developed for the Smart India Hackathon 2023.
+Thank you for **Vagabond Voyage**, a project developed for the Smart India Hackathon 2023.
 We hope you enjoy connecting with strangers, making new friends, and efficiently planning your trips with the help of our AI trip planner and other exciting features.

 ## Technologies Used

     Java and Kotlin for Android app development.
-    Firebase for real-time data syncing and user authentication AI and NLP for the chatbot and trip planner functionalities Google Maps API for location-based features
+    Firebase for real-time data syncing and user authentication Chat GPT-003 API for Chat bot feature
+    Google Maps API for location-based features
     Android SDK for building the app.
     Material design for a sleek and modern user interface